-In a political context, freedom has only one specific meaning — freedom from the initiation of force by other men.
-By initiation of force I mean those who start the use of force to achieve their ends, i.e., a bank robber.
-Only the initiation of force against a man can stop his mind, thus rendering it useless as a means of survival.
-Only by the initiation of force can a man be prevented from speaking, or robbed of his possessions, or murdered.
-Only through the initiation of force can a man’s rights be violated.
+In a political context, freedom has only one meaning — freedom from the initiation of physical force by others.
+By initiation is meant those who start the use of force to achieve their ends, i.e., a bank robber.
+Only the initiation of force can one stop one’s mind, rendering useless as a means of survival.
+Only by the initiation of force can one be prevented from speaking, or robbed of their possessions, or murdered.
+Only through the initiation of force can an individual’s rights be violated.

-To use force in retaliation — in self defense against those who initiate it — is not a moral option, but a moral requirement.
+To use force in retaliation — in self-defense against those who initiate it — is not a moral option, but a moral requirement.
 A moral man has nothing to gain when a man tries to kill him, but he has much to lose if he does not defend himself.
-For this reason it is right, just, and proper to use force in retaliation and self-defense.
 The use of force, in and of itself, is not evil — but to initiate (start) force is.
-Contrary to the vile doctrines of the pacifists, force used in self-defense is a species of the good.
+Contrary to the doctrines of the pacifists, using force in self-defense is a good.

 Any man (or group of men) who initiates force against others is a dictator — a monster — and should be treated as such, to the extent he initiates force.

 “If a society left the retaliatory use of force in the hands of individual citizens, it would degenerate into mob rule, lynch law and an endless series of bloody private feuds or vendettas.
 If physical force is to be barred from social relationships, men need an institution charged with the task of protecting their rights under an objective code of rules.
 This is the task of a government—of a proper government—its basic task, its only moral justification and the reason why men do need a government.
 A government is the means of placing the retaliatory use of physical force under objective control—i.e., under objectively defined laws.” — AYN RAND, “The Nature of Government“